-Different to Treasury bills auctions, in the primary bond market the amount tendered was 2% more than the amount offered.
-Total offered amount in all auctions stood at TZS 802.5billion, TZS 821.6 billion was tendered and only TZS 604.5 billion was successfully.
-Demand for treasury bonds in Q1 2017 increased but not as much as Bills indicating that investors preferred short term securities.
-Investors threw high yield bids, making it favorable for the Government to raise funds through short term papers.
+The amount tendered in the primary bond market of treasury bills auctions was 2% more than the amount offered.
+The total amount offered in the quarter for all auctions stood at TZS 802.5 billion, TZS 821.6 billion was tendered and only TZS 604.5 billion was successful.
+Demand for Treasury bonds in Q1 2017 increased but not as much as Treasury bills indicating that investors preferred short term securities.
+Investors appetite was high for yields in the lower tenor leading to high yield bids, this made it favorable for the Government to raise funds through short term papers.